 Protect our lakes and streams by first limiting the “footprint” of hard, water-impervious surfaces around your home.
 If you’re considering a new patio or driveway, opt for porous pavers or water-permeable pavement as affordable and attractive alternatives to traditional concrete or asphalt.
 During the winter, work to limit your use of de-icing salt, which is damaging to cars, driveways, and soils, and pollutes our lakes and groundwater.

 Be aware of what you send down the drain

-Conserving water in and around the home helps protect our drinking water aquifers AND our lakes.
-Less water use means less water softener salt entering the environment.
-Did you know that our community wastewater plant is not able to treat everything that is sent down the drain?
-This includes salt, medicines and even antibiotics, which can pass right through the treatment process and end up polluting our waters.
+Conserving water in and around your home helps protect our drinking water aquifers AND our lakes.
+Less water use means fewer impacts on our groundwater aquifer and lower levels of water softener salt entering the environment.
+Did you know that our community wastewater plant is not able to treat everything sent down the drain?
+This includes salt, medicines, and even antibiotics, which can pass right through the treatment process and end up polluting our waters.
 The MedDrop program provides a safe way to dispose of unwanted pharmaceuticals.

 Pick up after your pets

 Picking up after your pets is the right thing to do to protect our waters from harmful pathogens and phosphorus.
 It’s also the law!
 Stormwater can carry dog feces easier and for longer distances than you might think.
 Not only will you be protecting our lakes, you will also be respecting your neighbors and the community by keeping our parks and neighborhoods clean.

 Use less salt on pavement